SpicySyntax/MachineLearningMarchMadness/README.md

 # MachineLearningMarchMadness

-Predictive solution for March Madness bracket
+Predictive solution for March Madness bracket using Machine Learning
 Description:

-- Go2al: Predict the NCAA Mens Basketball tournament bracket using data scraped from the Web and a variety Machine Learning algorithms.
+- Goal: Predict the NCAA Mens Basketball tournament bracket using data scraped from the Web and a variety Machine Learning algorithms.

 ## If Notebook not loading in github